CodisTech/cybersecurity-homelab/documentation/setup-guide.md

 ## Prerequisites

 ### Hardware
 For my setup, I have 3 servers: 2 Proxmox and one Unraid.
 These servers I have custom built.
+Two of them are conusumer grade HW and the third is server HW.
 Below is a breakdown of hardware for each:

 1. **Server 1: *Captain*** Proxmox
     * **Case: *JONSBO N4 BLACK NAS mini Chassis*** [JONSBO N4](https://www.newegg.com/p/2AM-006A-000F1?Item=9SIAY3SK6A9556)